pcarion/git-explorer-javascript/README.md

 git-explorer
 ============

-Environment to explore the .git directory
+Environment to explore the .git directory as we run git commands.